 9. Erica Danger of Erica Danger Cat Photography

 Last but most certainly not least on this list is Erica Danger, a professional cat photographer based in Los Angeles who is absolutely BELOVED far and wide for her one-of-a-kind pet photos.
 Most notably, Danger is masterful at capturing the emotions of her furry feline subjects.
-Her portraits leap off the screen with life and personality, and with a simple close-up shot, Danger is able to illuminate all of the quirks and sweet idiosyncrasies that make our cats such profound members of our families.
+Her portraits leap off the screen with life and personality.
+And with a simple close-up shot, Danger can also illuminate all of the quirks and sweet idiosyncrasies that make our cats such profound members of our families.

 However, not only is Danger arguably the cat photographer in Los Angeles, but she also donates a portion of the proceeds from her online store to various animal rescue organizations.
 Danger takes photographs-that-become-instant-family-treasures and she actively advocates for animal welfare, making her one of our favorite pet photographers, period.